 - Leasing a vehicle carries positives, such as getting a new vehicle every couple of years, and negatives, such as mileage restrictions.

 - When considering a lease, pay close attention to the lease agreement.
 Look out for the type of lease and any fees you can incur if ending the lease early.

 - Make sure you understand what happens when the lease ends, including what fees you'll owe and whether you can purchase the car.

 Leasing a car lets you rent a vehicle for a few years without the obligation to purchase it.
 It can be a great way to get a new set of wheels without fully committing financially.
 It’s particularly good for drivers who clock in less than 15,000 miles a year and won’t risk mileage overages.

 But leasing can be complicated.
-To get the best deal, you should come to the table prepared with a few questions.
+You should come to the table prepared with a few questions to get the best deal.

 10 questions to ask before leasing a car

 If you’re thinking of leasing a car, don’t jump at the first offer you see.
 Set yourself up for success by asking these questions first.

 1. What is the amount due when I sign the lease?

 Before signing a lease, you should receive a detailed written statement of everything you must or may have to pay.
 Upfront payments could include a security deposit, title fees, capitalized cost reduction, monthly payments paid at signing and registration fees.